Hybrid Cloud Architecture: What Is It and Why You Should Care?

 - Reliability – Reliability comes from having distributed Servers and storage using the Public and Private Cloud and also, having greater control over the data flows, especially for sensitive data.
 It also allows for faster access to mission-critical resources.

-While there are many enterprises that vouch by Hybrid Clouds, it is necessarily not suited for all.
-As mentioned above, it is the business goals that could determine which type of Cloud you may want to go with.
-Small organizations with very low IT budgets, may not want to venture into setting up a Private Cloud/Hybrid Cloud.
+While there are many enterprises that vouch for Hybrid Clouds, it is necessarily not suited for all.
+As mentioned above, your personal business goals could determine which type of Cloud you may want to go with.
+Small organizations with very low IT budgets, for example, may not want to venture into setting up a Private Cloud/Hybrid Cloud.

 Speed is also another factor that could drive this decision as there could be the latency factor coming into the Hybrid Cloud.
 Because of the various components involved in the interaction, connectivity issues or disruptions may also happen.
 Ideally, this is not suited for mission-critical, always available kinds of workloads.
-But, the takeaway from this all, is that Hybrid Cloud does provide enterprises with the best of both worlds and help plan for the future as well.
+But, the takeaway from all this, after all, is that Hybrid Cloud does provide enterprises with the best of both worlds, and the means to keep up in this highly competitive market.